36 Things to do in Vienna (+ map) – Best places to visit

 Opening hours: the museum is open daily except Mondays from 10:00-18:00 and on Thursdays until 21:00.
 From June to August and between 15 October and 19 January it is open daily, including Mondays.

-Natural History Museum (Naturhistorisches Museum)
+25. Museum of Natural History (Naturhistorisches Museum)

 Wondering what a volcanic eruption is like or what you would have looked like in prehistoric times?
 You can find out at the Natural History Museum.
 The museum encompasses extensive collections from the beginning to the present day, from showcases to modern interactive exhibitions.
 You can find here really everything you can think of in connection with nature.